 Korppi doesn’t design video games anymore.
 In fact, he doesn’t even play them.
 In the time since releasing Sumo Hoppers, he’s turned his attentions elsewhere: He ran for Helsinki city council under the banner of the Pirate Party — “in our system, it is advantageous for a party to have as many candidates as possible,” he says of the ultimately unsuccessful campaign — but spent most of his time focused on academia.
 “I have … done some mathematics, obtained a Ph.D., and even managed to publish two papers on the interplay of nonstandard analysis and algebraic topology,” he says.

-Sumo Hoppers was borne out of a physics experiment, more or less.
+Sumo Hoppers was born out of a physics experiment, more or less.
 “I was experimenting with spring systems,” says Korppi.
 “I had an idea for a karate game where the karatekas would consist of springs, and the player would control the karateka by controlling individual springs.”

 “When you develop physics-based games, you do not program the gameplay directly,” he says.
 “You program the physics simulation and hope that it will provide a good game.”